DataStax-Examples/spring-k8s-cassandra-microservices/README.md

 # Spring Data Cassandra REST API

-This sample uses Spring Data Cassandra and DataStax Astra to build a REST API for a backend service that adds products to orders.
+This sample uses Spring Data Cassandra and DataStax Astra to build a REST API for a backend service that interacts with products in orders.

 ## Running